mcisback/simple-php-shell/README.md

 This is probably the simplest php shell you can get and you can use it from your terminal

+You can read the article about it here: https://marcocaggiano.medium.com/how-to-write-a-simple-php-shell-46a5cbc5cd14

 ## How To Use It

 ### From Terminal